A New CRO ‘s Guide to the Credit Repair Process

 It is essential for credit repair companies to be compliant.
-If you’re reading this blog and you are not complying with some of the points below, we recommend that you start taking action on the matter.
+If you’re a new CRO reading this blog and you are not complying with some of the points below, we recommend that you start taking action on the matter.

 The client’s rights